Rocky Branch Walnut Creek

 Downtown/South Raleigh Area

-We are doing a study of the Rocky Branch Watershed and the adjacent portion of the Walnut Creek Watershed located in southern downtown Raleigh.
-The goal is to identify ways to improve the watershed by:
+We completed a study of the Rocky Branch Watershed and the adjacent portion of the Walnut Creek Watershed located in southern downtown Raleigh.
+We found ways to improve the watershed that will:

-• Renewing stormwater pipes and infrastructure that is in poor condition
+• Renew stormwater pipes and infrastructure that is in poor condition

 Study Area: In and near downtown Raleigh.